microsoft/PowerPlatform-DataverseServiceClient/README.md

 While we are monitoring the community forums,  you are encouraged to open issue [here](../issues)
 </b>

+## Samples / Docs
+Samples and such will be updated overtime on the PowerApps Samples GitHub Site as we move forward with the evolution of this capability.
+That said, any of the existing CrmServiceClient samples can be used as a base to start.
+You can find those here: https://github.com/microsoft/PowerApps-Samples/tree/master/cds/orgsvc/C%23

+For connections strings, docs on supported patterns are here: [https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/xrm-tooling/use-connection-strings-xrm-tooling-connect](Connection String Docs)

+For General docs on the CrmServiceClient, which is what CdsServiceClient is modeled on: [https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/xrm-tooling/build-windows-client-applications-xrm-tools](CrmServiceClient Docs)

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.